 Motivation and Essential Understandings

 Research has consistently shown that evidence-based assessment is necessary to inform evidence-based therapeutic interventions or treatment.
 Existing self-report measures tend to focus on either risk or protective factors for the assessment of military Veterans with a series of combat-related experiences.
 The MSRI-28 has the advantage of evaluating risk and protective factors simultaneously.
-This lesson will examine the contribution of evaluating the responses of groups of Veterans with a diagnosis of posttraumatic stress disorder (PTSD; DSM-5) between two groups: exposed to combat vs. not exposedPrely on interpreting.
-Many times, project managersthe .
+This lesson will examine the contribution of evaluating the responses of groups of Veterans with a diagnosis of posttraumatic stress disorder (PTSD; DSM-5) between two groups: exposed to combat vs. not exposed.

 How do risk and protective factors correlate to suicide in military Veterans?